AlonMesh/AI_Algorithms_Ex1/README.md

 ## File Structure
 The project consists of several java classes including:

-* **Main.java** which is the entry point of the program and contains the main function that controls the flow of the program.
+* **Ex1.java** (main) which is the entry point of the program and contains the main function that controls the flow of the program.
 * **Network.java** which represents the Bayesian Network and contains the variables and the factors of the network.
 * **Variable.java** which represents a variable in the network and contains its properties such as its name, values, and parents.
 * **Factor.java** which represents a factor in the network and contains its properties such as the variables it contains and its probability table.